Shraneid/MonopolyProject/README.md

         }
 }
 ```
-In addition, A monopoly Action Class will analyze every of the action assigned to a player's turn and check if it's a legal move or not.
+In addition, a monopoly Action Class will analyze every of the action assigned to a player's turn and check if it's a legal move or not.
 ```cs
     public abstract class MonopolyAction
     {